dreamywarrior/CoSSC---Comparative-Study-of-Stellar-Classification/README.md

 ## Repository Contents

 * **Datasets:** Access the revered Sloan Digital Sky Survey DR-16 & DR-17 datasets that underpin our classification breakthroughs.

-* **Codebase:** Delve into the heart of our methodology with a comprehensive collection of code scripts, meticulously crafted to orchestrate seamless classification.

-* **Comparative Analysis:** Discover the quantitative essence of our project through a detailed breakdown of accuracy scores and algorithmic comparisons.

-* **Visual Insights:** Immerse yourself in the cosmos' evolution with visually captivating graphs, charts, and infographics that distill complex trends into digestible visuals.

-* **Results and Conclusions:** Uncover the culmination of our efforts – a comprehensive report highlighting the winning algorithm, backed by compelling evidence and insightful conclusions.
+Link: _https://www.sdss.org/_

+* **Jupyter Notebooks:** Contains code implementation of this research paper seperate for each dataset used in .ipynb format